NameMC/sniping/README.md

 # **VIII.
 Conclusion**

 I hope this article was insightful for you.
 If you're new to sniping, there are many things to learn before beginning or even considering whether you *should* begin.
 I will remind you to check the FAQ in `Section II` if you haven't already, as it's a good reference for whether you should invest into sniping.
 There's a lot more to learn about sniping; this guide is just meant to introduce you to some of the rudimentary concepts.
+Also, sniping technically doesn't exist anymore.
+The proper term now is "claiming".
+Since we no longer have the precise droptime of a name, it's not a competition of who can snipe the name first.
+Instead, it's a competition of who can run their accounts on a name the longest and have the largest spread of requests over the drop interval.

 I wish you the best of luck on your endeavors.